balaji1974/Microservices/README.md

 d.
 Re-start zipkin and make sure that Elasticsearch is also started.

 f.
 Thats all needs to be done as the configuration is out-of-the-box.
+All tracelogs are now stored into the persistant storage.

 ---